hoehermann/purple-gowhatsapp/README.md

     * After connecting, the account automatically joins all chats representing the WhatsApp groups.

 * `database-address`
   whatsmeow stores all session information in a SQL database.
-This string will be passed to [database/sql.Open](https://pkg.go.dev/database/sql#Open) as `dataSourceName`.

   This setting can have place-holders: